darrencarlin/next-starter/README.md

 4.  `getActiveSubscription` Gets the active subscription for a user

 There is one component for managing user subscriptions using the Stripe Customer Portal `src/components/manage-subscription-button.tsx`

+To listen to Webhooks from Stripe location you can run the `stripe:listen` command found in the `package.json` file

 ### Auth JS